 With the many pockets fly vests come with, you have storage space for all your tools and gear other than your rod.
 When there is a pocket for each fishing gear, you can easily find what you are looking for when fishing.

 The best fishing vests ensure there is no interference when you are swinging your rod.
 Your range of motion is not limited as your hands and arms are free to move.
 You don’t have to keep holding equipment you are no longer using, as there is a pocket for it.
 Plus, many fishing vests have mesh areas to keep you cool, even on warm days.

 Because there are many pockets, no pocket will be stuffed with gear.
-When you have that fish of a lifetime on the line and you need your knife, you’d better know where it is!
+When you have that fish of a lifetime on the line and you need your best fishing multi tool (or even one of our recommended best fish fillet knife options), you’d better know where it is!
 Fly fishing vests enable to keep your gear dry as you wade through the water too, something pockets or even a backpack isn’t so good at doing!